Yandy Díaz Player Props: Rays vs. Astros

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay in total hits (23) this season while batting .307 with nine extra-base hits.
+- Diaz has three doubles, six home runs and 11 walks while batting .313.

-- Among the qualified batters, he ranks 23rd in batting average, while his on-base percentage ranks 20th and he is 13th in slugging.
+- Among the qualifying batters in MLB, he ranks 19th in batting average, 18th in on-base percentage, and 15th in slugging.

-- Diaz will look to extend his five-game hitting streak.
-He's batting .476 with two homers over the course of his last outings.
+- Diaz is batting .455 with one homer during his last games and is riding a six-game hitting streak.

-- In nine games this year (45.0%), Diaz has picked up an RBI, and in three of those games (15.0%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 42.9% of his games this year, Diaz has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in three contests.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (25.0%).
+- He has scored a run in 11 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.